OctopusDeploy/octopus-permissions-controller/README.md

 ## Project Distribution

-When changes are make the the kubebuilder configuration, installation files must be regenerated.
+When changes are made to the kubebuilder configuration, installation files must be regenerated.

 1. Build the installer for the image built and published in the registry: